cseib/impfterminservice-puppeteer/README.md

+⛄⚡⚡ Forever frozen - this repo has been archived as ☣️ is over - hopefully ❄️⚡

+---

 # Puppeteer Node Scripts to check Impfterminservice.de for available codes and vaccination appointments

 IMPORTANT: Use carefully at your own risk and accountability.